-281 Napa County Grand Jury, Napa County Water Quality: It's a Matter of Taste, June 14, 2019.
-282 Interview with the City of Calistoga, Michael Kirn and Derek Rayner, 10/7/19.
+$^{282}$ Napa County Grand Jury, Napa County Water Quality: It's a Matter of Taste, June 14, 2019.

+&lt;sup>283 Interview with the City of Calistoga, Michael Kirn and Derek Rayner, 10/7/19.

 The City of Calistoga conducts planning for its wastewater services in its General Plan.
-The Infrastructure Element that provides information and policy guidance related to community infrastructure, including wastewater facilities and services was last updated in 202003.
-As of the drafting of this report, the City was in the process of updating the Infrastructure Element.
-The 202003 Infrastructure Element lists the following objectives and associated policies for the City's wastewater services:
+The Infrastructure Element that provides information and policy guidance related to community infrastructure, including wastewater facilities and services was last updated in 2020.
+The 2020 Infrastructure Element lists the following objectives and associated policies for the City's wastewater services: